 - They are managed care plans that take over Medicare so you are under their rules and regulations

-- Step therapy: To decrease costs, Advantage plans always begin with the cheapest pharmaceuticals then step you up if needed.
+- Step therapy: To decrease costs, Advantage plans always begin with the cheapest pharmaceuticals and then step you up if needed.
 You may have to change your current medication to something cheaper even if the current prescription is working for you.

-- These plans have higher out of pocket maximums and more co-payments.
+- These plans have higher out-of-pocket maximums and more co-payments.